Chrisolande/Chrisolande/README.md

 ## 🚀 About Me

-> *"Your brain runs on gradient descent! 🧠⚡ While others wander in random walks, I optimize step-by-step toward global minima — in math, code, and life."*
+> *"Turning data into insights, algorithms into solutions! 🚀 Building intelligent systems that solve real-world problems through code and creativity."*

 - 🎓 **Statistics and Programming** student at **Kenyatta University**
 - 🔭 On a mission to become a **top-tier Machine Learning and NLP Engineer**
 - 🌱 Currently diving deep into **LLMs**, **Stable Diffusion**, and **Generative AI**
-- 🧠 **Mathematical foundation** meets **practical implementation**
+- 🧠 **Strong analytical foundation** meets **practical implementation**
-- 💬 Let's discuss **Machine Learning, Deep Learning, NLP, and Applied Statistics**
+- 💬 Let's discuss **Machine Learning, Deep Learning, NLP, and Data Science**
 - 📫 Connect with me: **olandechris@gmail.com**
 - 🌍 Based in **Nairobi, Kenya** 🇰🇪